What are gas heat pumps and how can they save money and energy?

-- Gas absorption heat pumps can also reduce emissions by up to 50 per cent when switching from standard-efficiency natural gas equipment like a furnace or boiler.4 To help organizations further reduce emissions and support provincial climate action goals, they can opt into our RNG program and designate a portion of their gas use to be carbon neutral RNG.
+- Gas absorption heat pumps can also reduce emissions by up to 50 per cent when switching from standard-efficiency natural gas equipment like a furnace or boiler.4 To help organizations further reduce emissions and support provincial climate action goals, they can opt into our RNG program and designate a portion of their gas use to be RNG.

 - The option to use gas heat pumps allows business owners to continue using gas in their commercial and industrial operations.
 Moving to an all-electric system can be costly because of the potential infrastructure upgrades that may be needed to handle the increased energy demand.
 Instead, installing a gas heat pump allows our customers to significantly lower their building’s emissions and work towards climate action goals that may require fewer building upgrades than switching to electric systems.

 How do you know gas absorption heat pumps can achieve these energy savings?

 Before we release a rebate offer on a new technology, we put it to the test through a pilot program.
 In this case, we installed Robur A gas absorption heat pumps at seven commercial sites across BC.
 The units were installed to serve the domestic hot water needs for the sites and our team measured the performance and efficiencies of the units from 2019-2020.
 In addition, we also consider the ease of installation and maintenance requirements for the units.
 We collect feedback from contactors and pilot participants to better understand how the technology is operating and if they’re satisfied with the performance of the units.